rezachu/emotion_recognition_cnn/README.md

 ### Sample Distribution:

 - Originally, there are 16 target classes (8 emotions and each emotion split to male and female.) in total for 1440 samples (Speech Only).
 The author removed the `disgust`, `surprised` and `neutral` from both gender which reduced the target classes to 10.

+- Please Create a `./model/` folder and put all of the data inside.

 ## IV.Preparation: Understanding the Model